otacoo/4chan-Batch-Downloader/README.md

 ### Chrome

-1. Download `4chan-batch-downloader-chrome.zip` from [Releases](https://github.com/otacoo/4chan-Batch-Downloader/releases/latest)
+1. Download `four-batch-downloader-chrome.zip` from [Releases](https://github.com/otacoo/Four-Batch-Downloader/releases/latest)
 2. Drag & drop the zip into the Extensions page to install

 Alternatively,